spatie/dashboard.spatie.be/readme.md

 - Copy .env.example to .env and fill your values (`php artisan key:generate`, database, pusher values etc)
 - Run `php artisan migrate --seed`, this will seed a user based on your `BASIC_AUTH` `.env` values
 - Start your queue listener and setup the Laravel scheduler.
-- Open the dasboard in your browser, login and wait for the update events to fill the dasboard.
+- Open the dashboard in your browser, login and wait for the update events to fill the dashboard.

 ## Postcardware